observerly/skysolve/README.md

 #### 3. Invariant Features

-To ensure robust plate solving, the algorithm utilizes the invariant properties of triangles formed by stars.
-Specifically, the ratio of side lengths remains constant, normalizing any scale differences, while the angles between sides stay the same regardless of rotation, scaling, or translation.
-By comparing these invariant features from the image with those in the reference catalog, the algorithm can accurately determine the plate’s orientation and position.
-This approach enhances solution precision as more stars are detected and increases the likelihood of finding a matching solution with a larger reference catalog.
+Invariant geometric features are crucial for robust image registration and plate solving, particularly when astronomical images inhabit a vast hypothesis space in which exhaustive searches are impractical.
+Our approach employs a continuous geometric hashing technique, selecting four stars (a “quad”), defining a local coordinate system using the two most widely separated stars, and mapping the remaining two stars’ positions into a four-dimensional hash code.
+This code is invariant under translation, rotation, and scaling, and it is resilient to small positional noise.
+Furthermore, because the codes are well-distributed for uniformly scattered stars, storing them in a vp-tree enables efficient retrieval of matching quads.
+By identifying these invariant features in both the image and the reference catalogue, the algorithm can rapidly and accurately align the datasets, ensuring a precise and consistent plate-solving solution.

 #### 4. Affine Transformations